3 years full-time. Sandwich: 4 years; Part-time; 5 years

 Sedentary lifestyles and poor nutrition can cause diseases that place an enormous burden on the individual and the whole society.
 To deal with these problems, there is growing emphasis placed on the fitness and preventative medicine sectors.
 Therefore, our graduates, who are specifically trained in methods to prevent and treat disease with exercise and nutritional intervention programmes, are becoming more popular in these sectors.

-Year 1 provides a particularly solid understanding of the parent disciplines related to Exercise, Nutrition and to Health.
+Your study provides a particularly solid understanding of the parent disciplines related to Exercise, Nutrition and to Health.
 This is developed over your second year with an increased focus on material specific to the individual areas.
-This is then brought together in Year 3 along with the Final Year Project.
+This is then brought together along with the Final Year Project.
 There are several options available to you in third year providing the opportunity to specialise in your preferred area.
 Our courses are also recognised for our strong key skills training that will develop a range of transferable skills and enhance your general employability.

 Each year, you will study six modules which will be a mixture of core, optional and elective (free choice) modules.
 This flexibility will allow you to follow your own interests as they develop throughout the course.
 One-third of the final year comprises a project, which allows detailed investigation of your choice within the areas of Exercise, Nutrition and Health.